cjhong6/Yelp/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+List anything else that you can get done to improve the app functionality!
+- [x] Hide the keyoborad when user tap cancel button in the search bar
+- [x] Colon the "yelp red" color to the search bar

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):